mikyll/JavaFX-MultiplayerLobbySystem/README.md

 - automatic textarea scrolling, to last message
 - add copy in notes when clicking on a username (inside a room)
 - server can enable/disable the chat(?)
-- catch Connection Reset
-- fix exception print stack (handle them in a more proper way)
 - add timer after sending READY message
 - fix gui components to have proper dimension
 - add Datagram (UDP) variant